genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/06_summary.md

 **That’s it** 🎉👏🏻

-You have created a full-stack application using the Genesis *low-code* development platform that shows:
+We have created a full-stack application using the Genesis *low-code* development platform that shows:
 - A customisable grid surfacing any application data
 - A form allowing the ability to insert new data

-You have also learned how to:
+We have also learned how to:
-- Set up your environment for this and future *low-code* applications
+- Set up the environment for this and future *low-code* applications
 - Create a starting project structure using our [Flow](/flow/introduction/) application seed
 - Model data with clear type definitions
 - Build grid views to visualise data